domeengine/dome/docs/guides/distribution.md

 ## Platform-specific Distribution Notes

-This section discusses the needs of various platforms when distributing games with DOME.
+This section discusses the needs of various platforms when distributing applications with DOME.

 ### Windows

-On Windows, DOME comes compiled with all it's dependancies, so you just need to provide your game files.
+On Windows, DOME comes compiled with all its dependancies, so you just need to provide your application files.

-### Mac OS X
+### Mac OS

-On Mac, you can create an application bundle by arranging your code and assets into the following directory/file layout:
+On Mac OS platforms, you can create an application bundle by arranging your code and assets into the following directory/file layout:

 `<Game>` is a placeholder and should be replaced by the name of your application.
 It must be named consistently in the bundle layout, as well as in the Info.plist file.